-On 19 August 2021, Pelsaert made an application to the CEO of the Department of Primary Industries and Regional Development ("Department") under s.142 of the Fish Resources Management Act 1994 ("the Act"), for the variation of its Licence.
-The application fee, an updated Management and Environmental Monitoring Plan ("MEMP") and additional information were submitted with the application.
+On 6 October 2021, IOFA made an application to the CEO of the Department of Primary Industries and Regional Development ("Department") under s.142 of the Fish Resources Management Act 1994 ("the Act"), for the variation of its Licence.
+IOFA submitted the application fee, an updated Management and Environmental Monitoring Plan ("MEMP") and additional information with the application.

-In its application, Pelsaert seeks to vary the list of species authorised to be cultured (in Schedule 1 of the Licence) to include the following species:
+In its application, IOFA seeks to vary the list of species authorised to be cultured (in Schedule 1 of the Licence) to include the following genera and species:

-Asparagopsis spp., Gracilaria spp., Gelidium spp., Laurencia spp., Meristotheca spp., Solieria spp., Porphyra spp., Portieria spp., Pterocladia spp., Pyropia spp., Cladosiphon spp., Sargassum spp., Ecklonia spp., Caulerpa spp., Enteromorpha spp., Halimeda spp. and Ulva spp.
+Asparagopsis spp., Gracilaria spp., Gelidium spp., Laurencia spp., Meristotheca spp., Solieria spp., Porphyra spp., Portieria spp., Pterocladia spp., Pyropia spp., Cladosiphon spp., Sargassum spp., Ecklonia spp., Caulerpa spp., Enteromorpha spp., Halimeda spp., Ulva spp., Pinctada fucata (Akoya pearl oyster)